adrian-evo/workday-tasks-time-control/docs/howto.md

 ## What happens if you don't check out after check in or if you check in twice without check out first?

 - "*Check out*" and "*Verify*" tasks will not be executed if "*Check in*" task was not performed first
 - If you run the "*Check in*" task and then you forgot to run the "*Check out*" task, then the second "*Check in*" in a row will ignore any cumulated overtime and it will just start a new fresh check in.
-If needed, this situation can be corrected manually by editing CUMULATED_OVER_UNDER_TIME entry within _vault.json_ file.
+If needed, this situation can be corrected manually by editing CUMULATED_OVER_UNDER_TIME entry within your _vault.json_ file.
+- If you run the "*Check in*" or "*Check out*" task during an active *Break*, then the break time will be ignored and reset.

 ## What if something is not working correctly?

-Most probably the _vault.json_ (or custom file if in use) is corrupted or contains wrong data after some wrong manual editing.
-Just Quit the Icon from the menu, restore the vault file with the original one and then restart the "*Icon*" task.
+Most probably your _vault.json_ is corrupted or contains wrong data after wrong manual editing.
+Just Quit the Icon from the menu, restore your vault content from the original unaltered one and then restart the "*Icon*" task.

-## Customizable vault file and language

-Optionally, you can edit _devdata/env.file_ with own custom values:

-	"JSON_FILE": optional custom vault file (e.g. vault-my.json).
-This vault file is taken into use any time after Icon restart (Quit the icon from the menu and then run again the Icon task).
-	"LOCALE": currently two languages are included, "en" for English and "de" for German.
-	Change this entry e.g., to "de" then restart the Icon.
-You can customize all language texts with own translation.
-See below for details how to do it.
-	"URL_KEYWORDS": custom robot file that you can use to implement own second and third level actions

 ## What is the meaning of different icon colors and how to customize them?

 The icon will be red on first run, which means workday did not started yet.
-You can edit _vault.json_ file (or custom one if defined above) and play with own data within MY_DATA and ICON_DATA sections and then do random "*Check in*", "*Check out*" and "*Verify*" tasks.
+You can edit your _vault.json_ file and play with own data within MY_DATA and ICON_DATA sections and then do random "*Check in*", "*Check out*" and "*Verify*" tasks.
 Feel free to experiment with any data to see how it works and how different colors looks like with your operating system color profiles, and when you are ready to start using it, restore your _vault.json_ with the original data.
 Especially the CUMULATED_OVER_UNDER_TIME is modified during these experiments and can be set to empty string ("") any time manually.
 Changing the data or any of the colors and saving the file while the icon is visible, will update the icon data and the colors in real time.

-*NOTE*: You can use any HTML Color name, e.g., https://www.w3schools.com/colors/colors_names.asp, except color "*None*" which means transparent or the color of the system taskbar.
+*NOTE*: You can use any HTML Color name, e.g., https://www.w3schools.com/colors/colors_names.asp, including color "*None*" which means transparent or the color of the system taskbar.

 *NOTE*: You can also give the font color in the following way: icon_color=font_color, e.g., _Yellow=Black_, will use black font on the yellow icon so that the text is visible.
 If there is no font color given, this means by default system color font, usually White.